jasonsbeer/Amiga-2000-EATX/README.md

 ### External Reset Switch
 The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on ATX computer cases.
 The reset switch header is found near XXXXXXXX.
 The external reset switch is valuable for when an Amiga keyboard is not available.

+### Real Time Clock
+The real time clock chip has been changed to the XXXXX.
+This RTC has a built in crystal does not need adjustment.
+This makes it ideal for projects such as this.
+In the Amiga, the RTC is written and read by 4 address and 4 data lines.
+Unfortunately, there are no direct "modern" replacements this type of direct bus driven RTC.
+As such, this is among the legacy IC's that must be obtained.
+It is readily available and reasonably priced where these type of legacy IC's are sold.

 ## What has not changed?
 ### Most External Ports
-The keyboard, joystick, mouse, parallel, serial, and audio ports are all present and function as they did in the Amiga 2000.
-The parallel, serial, mouse, and joystick ports are present as stacked DB9 and DB25 connectors, respectively.
+The keyboard, joystick, mouse, parallel, and serial are all present and function as they did in the Amiga 2000.
+The parallel, serial, mouse, and joystick ports are stacked DB9 and DB25 connectors, respectively.
 The Amiga keyboard port remains a DIN5 connector.

 ### Zorro II Slots
 There are no changes to the Zorro II slots.